eellpp/pubScratchpad/data_engineering/spark/presentation.md

 Spark consists of Spark Core API's and other decoupled components.

 Spark Core API provides the generalized execution engine and all the other functionalities are build on top of it.

+### RDD
+RDD is one of the spark data structures.
+It is schemaless and immutable JVM objects